pamlane/streamsx.documentation/docs/beamrunner/io.md

 published: true
 tag: beam
 prev:
-  file: wordcount
+  file: using
-  title: WordCount sample app
+  title: Using
 next:
-  file: objstor
+  file: sample
-  title: Using IBM Cloud Object Storage
+  title: TemperatureSample app
 ---

 Apache Beam 2.4 applications that use IBM® Streams Runner for Apache Beam have several options for input/output:

 - Standard output and errors
 - Local file input
-- Object storage and messages on IBM Cloud
+- Object storage on IBM Cloud
+- Messages on IBM Cloud Message Hub
 - `Publish` and `Subscribe` transforms

 ## Standard output and errors